ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

         ORDER BY cg.group_id ASC, c.id ASC
     ;
     ```

+??? note "Bonus: Translation"

+    - Add a language to your installation (Admin > Languages > Add language).
+    - Translate your attribute groups and attributes using the "Translations" tab when you displaying a group or an attribute in the back office.
+    - Translate your product types.
+    - Translate your base products.

 Here are some assets for the Fuji bikes, and for the G02 bundles front gears: